reinhart1010/nix/en/common/behat.md

 A PHP framework for Behaviour-Driven Development.
 More information: <https://behat.org>.

-- Initialise a new Behat project:
+- Initialize a new Behat project:

 `behat --init`